 Data validation and error prevention

 In Excel, select the cells where team members will input data, go to Data then Validation, and set the rules.
-For GL account codes, restrict input to a list sourced from the trial balance tab.
+For GL account codes, restrict input to a list sourced from the TB tab.
 For dates, restrict to dates within the financial year.
 For amounts, set a reasonable range so that an entry of €10,000,000 when the expected range is €0 to €100,000 triggers a warning.

 Worked example: building an analytical review at De Groot Logistics B.V.

 De Groot Logistics B.V. is a Dutch freight and warehousing company based in Rotterdam.
-Revenue is €52M, profit before tax is €3.8M, and total assets are €41M.
+Revenue is €52M, profit before tax is €3.8M, total assets are €41M, and net equity is €18M.
 Overall materiality is set at €780K (1.5% of revenue).
-Performance materiality is €585K (75%).
-The client has provided a 12-month trial balance export with 1,847 lines covering 246 unique GL accounts.
+PM is €585K (75%).
+The client has provided a 12-month TB export with 1,847 lines covering 246 unique GL accounts.

-1. Import and structure the trial balance (15 minutes)
+Import and structure the trial balance (15 minutes)

-2. Build the pivot table comparison (10 minutes)
+Build the pivot table comparison (10 minutes)

-Insert a pivot table from TB_Current.
+Insert a pivot table from `TB_Current`.
 Place the account description in Rows and the sum of balance in Values.
-Create a VLOOKUP column on the source data that pulls prior year balances from TB_Prior using the GL code as the key.
+Create a VLOOKUP column on the source data that pulls prior year balances from `TB_Prior` using the GL code as the key.
 Add variance (current minus prior) and percentage variance as calculated columns.

 Documentation note: Document the ISA 520.5 analytical procedure performed.
 Record the data source, the disaggregation level, and the thresholds applied.
 File in WP C.1.

-3. Investigate material variances (45 minutes)
+Investigate material variances (45 minutes)

-4. Finalise the working paper (10 minutes)
+Finalise the working paper (10 minutes)

 Lock the source data tabs.
 Add a summary row at the top of the pivot table showing total unexplained variance.
 Ensure all formulas reference the named tables (not hardcoded cell ranges).
-Link the conditional formatting thresholds to your materiality working paper, so that if materiality is revised at completion, the formatting updates automatically.
+Link the conditional formatting thresholds to your materiality WP, so that if materiality is revised at completion, the formatting updates automatically.

 Your Excel setup checklist